inform-health-informatics/emap_documentation/changelogs/future_changelog.md

 ## Additional tables

-Consult orders are recorded in the consultation_request, consultation_request_answer and consultation_type tables.
+Consult orders are recorded in the consultation_request, consultation_request_answer (and question) and consultation_type tables.

 ### consultation_request